Pregnant Kate Upton Puts Her Growing Baby Bump On Display In Sequin Dress

 The star shared a photo of herself wearing a red two-piece suit and a white vest top, which showcased Upton’s bump as she was soaking up the Florida sun on what appeared to be her hotel balcony during a trip to Miami.

-Upton announced the news by using the hashtag #PregnantinMiami and tagging her husband, before adding a sunshine emoji and a red heart emoji.
+Upton announced the news by using the hashtag #PregnantinMiami and tagging her husband before adding a sunshine emoji and a red heart emoji.

 The baby announcement has since been liked more than 414,000 times since Kate first uploaded it to her account on July 14 and has received hundreds of comments from fans and celebrities alike wishing the couple well.